SDK Application Reference

 Open Device

-When first retrieving device information, use selectDevice() to query the number of connected devices and obtain a list of all connected devices.
+When retrieving device information for the first time, use selectDevice() to query the number of connected devices and obtain a list of all connected devices.

 std::vector<TY_DEVICE_BASE_INFO> selected; ASSERT_OK( selectDevice(TY_INTERFACE_ALL, ID, IP, 1, selected) ); ASSERT(selected.size() > 0); TY_DEVICE_BASE_INFO& selectedDev = selected[0];